Abdoelkassas/blog-preview-card-main/README.md

 ![Design preview for the Blog preview card coding challenge](./design/desktop-preview.jpg)

+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/nice-challenge-ngLze9fanB

+Any suggestions on how I can improve are welcome!

+Link To the Live Website: <a target="_blank" href"">https://abdoelkassas.github.io/blog-preview-card-main/</a>

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.